slowernews/wisdom-tldr/chapters/chapter_3_action.md

 (under ideal conditions everybody is a genious)
 - The most difficult subjects can be explained to the most slow-witted man if he has not formed any idea of them already; but the simplest thing cannot be made clear to the most intelligent man if he is firmly persuaded that he knows already, without a shadow of doubt, what is laid before him.
 Much of this is the result of our need for cognitive consistency.
 As a consequence, we tend to see more evidence which enforces our worldview.
 Confirmatory data is taken seriously, while disconfirmatory data is treated with scepticism.
 To constantly evaluate our worldview would be exhausting, so we prefer to strengthen it. confirmation bias: As music unfolds, the brain constantly updates its estimates of when new beats will occur, and takes satisfaction in matching a mental beat with a real-in-the-world one.
 - You need to search out disconfirming evidence.
-- fascinated by models. how the invisible afects the visible
-- you're always looking to patterns of differences! pattern recognition
-- um texto historico é biased/shortsighted mais que um gráfico historico onde cada um tira as suas comclusoes.
+- um texto é mais biased do que um gráfico onde cada um tira as suas comclusoes.
-- scheduling free time can make it feel like chores
 - As Rebecca Goldstein wrote in Incompleteness: The Proof and Paradox of Kurt Godel: All truths -- even those that had seemed so certain as to be immune to the very possibility of revision -- are essentially manufactured.
 Indeed, the very notion of the objectively true is a socially constructed myth.
-Our knowing minds are not embedded in truth.
-Rather, the entire notion of truth is embedded in our minds, which are themselves the unwitting lackeys of organizational forms of influence.
-- Truth in stereotypes there'es truth on GROUP opinions.
-Steryotypes are the falsy _group_ opinions that account for a small amout. groups opinios self correct themselves.
+- Truth in stereotypes there'es truth on GROUP opinions. groups opinios self correct themselves.
 -->